mastervanleeuwen/J-TrackGallery/docs/index.md

 J!TrackGallery is a Joomla Track Gallery component, which allows to store and display GPS track data and photos.

-Our Goal is to provide a non commercial, free, open source, GNU/GPL2 licensed component for Joomla 3.x and future versions (with some backward compatibility for older Joomla versions).
+Our Goal is to provide a non commercial, free, open source, GNU/GPL2 licensed component for Joomla 3.x and 4.x (with some backward compatibility for older Joomla versions).

 The main features are:
 - Upload and edit GPS tracks (GPX tracks/routes, KML, TCX format) via frontend or backend (administrator view)
+- Support for different maps: Open Street Map + variants (e.g. opencylcemap), Bing maps, and French IGN
 - Basic features for each track are calculated from the GPS track
 - Add a description, category information etc
 - Add photos to each track; geotagged images are shown on the map